 - Risk Analysis (RECON).
 A risk assessment methodology used to assess threats and vulnerabilities to mission critical U-M systems and applications, or to systems storing sensitive data.

-- Vulnerability Scanning Services.
+- Tenable Vulnerability Scanning.
 These automated scans are designed to identify software vulnerabilities, missing system patches, and improper configurations.
 All U-M networks are scanned quarterly, and units can request on-demand and more frequent scans at no charge.